 SystmOne Integration Demo vs Live Environments: What Developers Need to Know

-Written by Technical Team Last updated 31.07.2025 5 minute read
+Written by Technical Team Last updated 09.01.2026 10 minute read

 Home>Insights>SystmOne Integration Demo vs Live Environments: What Developers Need to Know

-Developed by TPP, and used in around 50% of GP Practices in England, SystmOne is a critical system managing healthcare delivery across primary, community and secondary care, offering secure access to patient information where and when it is needed.
-For developers and digital health companies, understanding the difference between the Demo and Live environments in SystmOne integration is vital to ensuring safe, reliable and compliant development.
-Both environments play a critical role in the journey from concept to live deployment, but they serve very different purposes.
+Developed by TPP and used in around 50% of GP practices in England, SystmOne is a critical system underpinning healthcare delivery across primary, community, and secondary care.
+It provides clinicians and care teams with secure, role-based access to patient information, ensuring that the right data is available at the right time to support safe and effective decision-making.
+For developers and digital health companies, understanding the difference between the Demo and Live environments in SystmOne integration is not just a technical necessity—it is fundamental to building safe, reliable, and compliant healthcare software.

 Why the Demo Environment Matters